 - 1. No sharing/trading of food or drink either purchased at the school or brought from home (unless approved by lunchroom personnel). - 2.
 Students, who purchased hot lunch, may purchase a-la-carte items during their lunch period (if items are available). - 3.
-Students who are behind in payments by 3 or more lunches will be provided a PB&J sandwich or other substitute and a milk. - 4.
-Students served a PB&J sandwich are not eligible to purchase a-la-carte items. - 5.
-Students may not take food from the cafeteria, unless approved by the lunch supervisor. - 6.
+Students served a PB&J sandwich are not eligible to purchase a-la-carte items. - 4.
+Students may not take food from the cafeteria, unless approved by the lunch supervisor. - 5.
 NO carbonated drinks can be sold or consumed at lunch unless approved by the building administrator.
 Students can bring fruit juice, sparkling water, V-8, Gatorade, etc. with their sack lunches.